 The .SQLITE model database file is extremely large, even for a model with a reasonable number of elements and alternatives.
 For example 6 GB for a 7000 pipe model.
 This may make performance very sluggish and take a long time to open and save.

-First, try compacting the database and purging records to save space, in case old records of previously removed elements and components are still stored in the database.
+Another way to reduce the size of the database is to try compacting the database and purging records to save space, in case old records of previously removed elements and components are still stored in the database.
 This is done by opening the product without opening any models, then going to File > Database Utilities > Compact Database > Select Model > choose the Purge option.
+(Note: if you utilize the GIS-ID feature, you may need to purge additional elements from the "GIS-ID Center for Deleted Elements" - see this article for more)

 Note: the following information is for advanced users who are comfortable with directly editing the model database.
 Care should be taken to back up your model before performing these steps.
 If in doubt, contact Technical Support.